Skip to main content

 Moulbaix is a small village in the municipality of Ath, in the Province of Hainaut.
 It sits roughly between Brussels and the French border, accessible by car, less convenient by public transport.
 Plan for a self-drive visit, consider pairing it with a wider Hainaut itinerary or an overnight stay nearby.
 See our full Moulbaix hotels guide for accommodation options in the area, our full Moulbaix restaurants guide for the broader dining picture in the village.

 Reservations: Book 1–2 weeks ahead for weekday tables; aim for 2–3 weeks in advance for weekend evenings, when a Michelin-recognised address in a small village will fill faster than you expect.
 Booking difficulty is rated Easy, which means you are unlikely to face a months-long wait, but same-week weekend availability should not be assumed.
 Budget: €€€, expect a meaningful meal spend per head, likely in the range typical for serious French provincial cooking in Belgium, without the starred-restaurant premium.
-Dress: No formal dress code is confirmed in our data; smart-casual is a safe default for a French restaurant at this price and recognition level.
-Groups: No confirmed private dining or group capacity data is available, contact the restaurant directly to discuss parties of six or more.
+Dress: Smart-casual is a safe default for a French restaurant at this price and recognition level.
+Groups: Contact the restaurant directly to discuss parties of six or more.

 For more to do around the visit, our full Moulbaix experiences guide covers the wider area, our Moulbaix bars guide and wineries guide round out what to do before and after dinner.